Real Estate Education

 - Execute purchase contracts and sale contracts as a principal

-Florida real estate license law kicks in when you are being compensated for representing or facilitating transactions on behalf of others.
-Key activities that require a license include:
+Florida real estate license law applies when you are being compensated for representing or facilitating transactions on behalf of others.
+Activities that require a license include:

 - Listing someone else's property for sale and receiving compensation